 Paulson found himself agreeing.
 Damn it to hell, he agreed.

-“I admit that I was horribly mistaken, and so are you, Stefan.
+“I admit that I was horribly mistaken, and so are you, Samson.
 Post-Modernism isn’t the problem here.
 Changing the meaning of words to fit our new understanding of ourselves and our environment only makes sense.
 Redefining terms before any discussion is the only way to make sure that we comrades can have truly meaningful conversations, because, in the end, meaning is momentary.
 The past no longer exists.
 We must unshackle ourselves from the flow of time, bring the patriarchy to heel and give capitalism the funeral it deserves – which is none at all, since as soon as it ends we can forget it ever existed in the first place – and –“

 “Dr. Paulson, Dr. Paulson!”
 Chelling cut in.
 “Where is this coming from?
 Just last week, you were arguing exactly the opposite!
 You said, and I quote – “